Students with special needs

 Please inform us in good time if you need special arrangements in classrooms and/or examinations (for example easy access to lecture rooms, or exam arrangements due to dyslexia).
 The student is expected to present a medical certificate or equivalent grounds for the special arrangements in English.
 If you have a statement of the special arrangements made in your home university, please present also that in English.

 Some of the local buses are accessible with a wheelchair, but it may be difficult to know beforehand which shift is driven with such a bus.
-Therefore it is recommended that persons using a wheelchair use a taxi or the Kyytiveikko service for transportation in the Jyväskylä area.
-The Kyytiveikko service costs around 3 euros per trip and a taxi costs around 12 euros for a 5 kilometre trip during the daytime.
-An additional fee of 14 euros per trip may be charged if the taxi driver is needed to assist the traveler for example in entering a building.
+Therefore it is recommended that persons using a wheelchair use a taxi or the service transport provided by the City of Jyväskylä for transportation in the Jyväskylä area.
+The service transport service costs the standard bus fare and a taxi costs around 14 euros for a 5 kilometre trip during the daytime.
+An additional fee of approximately 14 euros per trip may be charged if the taxi driver is needed to assist the traveler for example in entering a building.

 The University has a tactile map of the city centre for the visually impaired.
-The map can be borrowed from Hannu Puupponen, email: hannu.puupponen (at) jyu.fi, room T212.
+The map can be borrowed from Hannu Puupponen, email: hannu.puupponen (at) jyu.fi, room T256.